inacio000/rocket-blog/README.md

 - css
 - Javascript

-## Click thee link bellow to see live
+## Click the link bellow to see live
 https://inacio000.github.io/rocket-blog/